Top of the Class: The Figlak Brothers are the next big siblings in MMA

 Siblings in the UFC are becoming a popular trend.
 Last season on Contender Series, we saw the Cosce Brothers earn contracts on the same card.
-We also have been blessed to watch the Shevchenko sisters tear through the flyweight division.
-With the sport continuing to grow, fight fans have been introduced to the up and coming Polish duo fighting out of the Cage Warriors promotion.
+We have also been blessed to watch the Shevchenko sisters tear through the flyweight division.
+With the sport continuing to grow, fight fans have been introduced to the up-and-coming Polish duo fighting out of the Cage Warriors promotion.

 Meet the next sibling pair that should be on your radar, if they aren’t already… The Figlak Brothers have been destroying the competition on the regional circuit at lightweight and welterweight, generating hype one stoppage at a time.
-Mike Figlak is an exciting 155er to watch who has a thirst for finishes.
-The best part though, is he often doesn’t fight without his brother Matt Figlak on the same card.
+Michal Figlak is an exciting 155er to watch who has a thirst for finishes.
+The best part though, is he often doesn’t fight without his brother Mateusz Figlak on the same card.

 There is no sibling paring more exciting to watch on the regional scene right now.

 Why were The Figlak Brothers selected for our Top of the Class List?

 You can always count on Mike Figlak being in your face when locked in the cage.
 The last time we saw him, he finished the fight via Doctor’s Stoppage earlier this year.
 Currently undefeated with no signs of that changing anytime soon, Mike will search for his 5th stoppage when he returns at CW 129.